 The building was given to the Waioli Huiia mission in 1912 and it was built in the American Gothic architectural style.
 And it has a belfry tower with the old Mission bell.

-The entire backdrop is green, so wear white, yellow, pink, or any other color that will stand out.
+The entire backdrop of this location is green, so wear white, yellow, pink, or any other color that will stand out.
+This would be a fun place to wear a vintage muumuu!
+You can find them at thrift stores on Kauai.

 How to get to Waioli Huiia Church:

-Head north on the highway through Hanalai town and the church will be on your left.
-There is lots of on-site parking in their lot (even on a Sunday.)
+Head North on the highway through Hanalei town and the church will be on your left.
+There is plenty of parking in their lot (even on a Sunday.)

-Hanalei Pier is definitely one of the most iconic spots on Kauai.
+Hanalei Pier is definitely one of the most iconic spots on Kauai’s North Shore.
+It pops up in almost any Kauai calendar.

 Originally made of wood in the later 1800s, it’s undergone several updates throughout the years.
-It’s now made of concrete and has survived a few hurricanes.
+It’s now made of concrete and has survived a few hurricanes, floods, and tropical storms.

 Bring a tripod, if possible, so you can set up your shot.